paszin/rpi-bridge-for-googlehome/README.md

 - select _lambda function_, check _Use proxy integration_ and select _mysmarthome_requester_ as function

+- mock end point /devices [TODO: also link to function]

+- click _Actions_ and _Deploy API_, create a new stage named _dev_ and deploy.
+Then copy the invoke URL.

+Summary until here:
+We created a database and a working api to get and update elements in the table.
+Furthermore we have an endpoint to forward any request to our local network.
+Well done so far, take a break!

 ### Step #3
 ###### update database from your local device